 - Completing initial administrative tasks including the timely gathering of additional administrative information; - Arranging transportation of family members to the location of the member; - Managing the accuracy and flow of information; - Liaising with hospital staff, coroners and other agencies who may have authority over the casualty or the incident; - Arranging for the care of affected employees; - Arranging for care of family members i.e. children/parents who are not at the home at the time of notification; - Arranging for family support to remain onsite at the location of the member (i.e. hospital) to provide assistance as required and to ensure survivors are transported to a safe location when appropriate.
-Ensure that the family is not left alone when at the location of the member. - Ensure the family is properly prepared prior to entering the room/location of the member. - Arrange for additional support for the family such as requested or required (such as the chaplain, and/or a family member); - Ensure safety measures in place for family(ies) in the event a suspect is still at large ongoing active investigation/scenario; - Identifying additional resources as leads or the in-charges (i/cs) for the various support teams as outlined in Section 9.
+Arrange for chaplain engagement is requested or required to provide further support to the family; - Ensure safety measures in place for family(ies) in the event a suspect is still at large ongoing active investigation/scenario; - Identifying additional resources as leads or the in-charges (i/cs) for the various support teams as outlined in Section 9.